Prosecutors consider using racketeering law against SAC: source

 The conspiracy charge would help the government stave off the five-year statute of limitations on insider trading cases, a cutoff that is fast approaching in the Steinberg and Martoma matters.

-Additional reporting by Avik Das in Bangalore; Editing by Matthew Goldstein, Tiffany Wu, Tim Dobbyn and Edwina Gibbs
+Reporting by Emily Flitter; Editing by Matthew Goldstein, Tiffany Wu and Tim Dobbyn